CrimsonElixir/Newsy/README.md

 # Newsy - Full Stack News Aggregator

-A modern news aggregator with Spring Boot backend and Angular frontend that fetches and displays news from NewsData.io API.
+A modern news aggregator with Spring Boot backend and Angular frontend that fetches news from NewsData.io API, displays on UI and also delivers newsletters to email subscribers.

 ## 🚀 Features